grulicht/terraform-provider-portainer/docs/resources/environment.md

 ```
 ## Lifecycle & Behavior

-Environments are recreated if any of the attributes change (e.g., name, address, type, group_id, tag_ids).
+Environments are updated if any of the attributes change (e.g., name, address, type, group_id, tag_ids).

 - To delete an environment created via Terraform, simply run:
 ```hcl